 The capability shall be provided to load and check redundant memory prior to operational utilization.

+Entering a test mode shall not require or imply disabling of fault management functions.

+No fault management function shall trigger on offline data generated by a unit operating in "off-line" mode.

+Offline data is data not used by the on-board control or FDIR monitoring loops.

 Deactivation

 Onboard resources shall be provided for configuring the spacecraft into a safe state at the end of its life.